jorenvanhee/tailwindcss-debug-screens/README.md

 #### Ignore screens

-To ignore a specific screen (for instance if you use [dark mode](https://tailwindcss.com/docs/breakpoints/#dark-mode)), add the screen name to the `ignore` configuration array.
+To ignore a specific screen (for instance [dark mode](https://tailwindcss.com/docs/dark-mode)), add the screen name to the `ignore` configuration array. `dark` is ignored by default.

 ```js
 // tailwind.config.js